-After many years of a fun-filled holiday enjoyed by thousands, the Put-in-Bay Christmas In July celebration has been canceled due to unruly crowds which over the last few years have resulted in busloads coming from Detriot and overwhelming law enforcement and community assets.
+After many years of a fun-filled holiday enjoyed by thousands, the Put-in-Bay Christmas In July celebration has been canceled due to unruly crowds.
+Over the last few years have resulted in busloads coming from Detriot and overwhelming law enforcement and community assets.
 A recent article from the Put-in-Bay Gazette News offers more insight as to why the event once an island favorite has been canceled.

 The EMS had more runs than a usual summer weekend but were able to take care of everything.
-Life Flight trips off the island for the weekend were a bit up over a normal weekend mainly due to people doing stupid things.
-The EMS did report that it was a bit more difficult to get around.
-Put-in-Bay Police Chief Riddle reported there were 75 citations for open container, weed, disorderly conduct, public urination and the like issued.
+Life Flight trips off the island for the weekend were a bit up over a typical weekend, mainly due to people doing stupid things.
+The EMS did report that it was a bit more challenging to get around.
+Put-in-Bay Police Chief Riddle said there were 75 citations for open container, weed, disorderly conduct, public urination, and the like issued.
 These run about $100 a piece, plus court costs.
 There were also more than two dozen arrests, plus 36 OVIs (Operating a Vehicle while Intoxicated) recorded.
 This was for Saturday and early Sunday.

 The chief reported there were no significant incidents on the island.
 There were a lot of lessons learned over the weekend, but the one problem that still remains is how to contain this abnormally crowded July Saturday that has now become a nightmare for the island.
 There is no doubt some businesses make out very well, but many companies say they lose thousands that day.

 Numerous businesses reported conversations with customers, who didn’t realize what the weekend was like, saying they would never come back to the island if the event was allowed to continue.
 The tsunami of negative social media reporting of that weekend was off the chart.
 The official Put-in-Bay Facebook page recorded hundreds of comments.